kzalesak/Schmittsynth/readme.md

 A simple square-wave synthesizer circuit using inverting gates (Logical NOT, Schmitt triggers) in the 40106 Integrated Circuit and a few discrete components.
 The KiCAD schematic, Printed Circuit Board (PCB) and a cached library are provided.
 This project was developed for the University College London branch of Engineers Without Borders as a basis for a workshop.

+__This project is deprecated - please use the upgraded version, [Digisynth](https://github.com/kzalesak/Digisynth), available at https://github.com/kzalesak/Digisynth __

 ## Getting Started

 ### Prerequisites